Lambeth Palace: Garden

+Though most of the layout and planting visible today is of the 19th and 20th centuries, Lambeth Palace garden is the oldest continually cultivated garden in London.

 The fig tree in the palace courtyard is possibly grown from a slip taken from one of the White Marseille fig trees here for centuries (reputedly planted by Cardinal Pole).
 In 1786, there were three ancient figs, two "nailed against the wall" and still noted in 1826 as "two uncommonly fine... traditionally reported to have been planted by Cardinal Pole, and fixed against that part of the palace believed to have been founded by him.
 They are of the white Marseilles sort, and still bear delicious fruit. ...On the south side of the building, in a small private garden, is another tree of the same kind and age."
 By 1882, their place had been taken by several massive offshoots.
-The notable orchard of the medieval period has somewhat given way to a mirroring public park adjoining and built-up roads of housing and offices.
-The palace gardens were listed grade II in October 1987.
+The notable orchard of the medieval period has mostly been replaced by Archbishop's Park, an adjoining public park now vested in the local authority.
+The palace gardens are listed grade II in October 1987.